MA, Trinity College, Cambridge University; Dip. Law, City University; David Karmel and William Shaw Awards from Gray’s Inn

 Miles advises and appears regularly in commercial disputes including cases concerning sale of goods, supply of services, mortgages, credit agreements and guarantees.
 He has particular experience of representing lenders and financial institutions.

-Recent claims have included:
+Past claims have included:

-- Acting for the seller of goods in a claim in conversion and inducement of breach of contract against the directors of a purchaser company, alleging removal of goods subject to a retention of title clause for personal profit upon the insolvency of their company.
+- Acting for the seller of goods in a claim for conversion and inducement of breach of contract against the directors of a purchaser company, alleging removal of goods subject to a retention of title clause for personal profit upon the insolvency of their company.

 - Acting for a pension company seeking recovery of mistaken payment made to a SIPP, addressing a change of position defence.